 - Control your portions and take in less calories than you burn.

-- Develop the self-discipline and motivation to stick to your diet.
+- Develop the self-discipline and motivation to stick to your healthy lifestyle patterns.

 The Good Fat